ioccc-src/winner/2015/mills1/README.md

 ```

 for some examples (the full list of options is in the `Makefile`).
 Don't
-forget to `make clean` first.
+forget to `make clobber` first.
 If the output doesn't look right, you may need
 to link with the "wide" version of `ncurses`.
 On MacOSX 10.11, it should work
-with the current `-lcurses`; on Linux, you probably need `-lncursesw`.
+with the current `-lcurses`; on Linux, you might need `-lncursesw`.
 See the `Makefile` to make this change if you need to.
 Or buy a Mac.

 You will also need a UTF-8 compatible terminal and an emoji font installed,